 Hungarian by birth, American by circumstance, Zora’s inspiration for music has been shaped by hardships she experienced early in life.
 From the sudden loss of her mother at an early age, to her years wandering the U.S. as a first-generation immigrant, Zora’s perceptive lyrics reflect not only the unpredictability of her own past, but her keen observations of the unsound world in which we live today.
 A former medical student prior to pursuing music full time, Zora decided to take a break from her studies to explore a new path of creativity and expression.

-Currently, this duo is working on recording their new EP, set for release in late 2016.
-Zora’s live performances promise to be a full audio-visual experience; merging sound with cinematography – and art with technology.
+Currently, ZORA is working on recording new music, set for release in 2020.
+ZORA’s live performances promise to be a full audio-visual experience; merging sound with cinematography – and art with technology.

 “Zora’s whispery vocals recall Tori Amos on tunes such as Alienation and Cybergalatica.
 A moody mix of electronic and organic instrumentation, the music sounds something like Portishead or Evanescence.”